-There are a few companies like American Fiber Green Products that use proprietary technology for fiberglass recycling.
+A few companies, like American Fiber Green Products American Fiber Green Products that use proprietary technology for fiberglass recycling.
 Since they do not have locations for pickup/drop listed on their website, you can get in touch with them and get this information to move forward.

 While you remove fiberglass, you will have to be very careful.
 Fiberglass has tiny shards of glass that can hurt or irritate your skin.
-Always wear gloves, eye goggles, long shirts and pants, and a respirator when you’re removing fiberglass.
-This is to ensure that you’re protected from getting hurt and to prevent you from inhaling tiny glass pieces.
+Always wear gloves, eye goggles, long shirts and pants, and a respirator when removing fiberglass.
+This protects you from getting hurt and prevents you from inhaling tiny glass pieces.

 Put the Fiberglass in a Trash Bag

-A trash bag of good thickness is sufficient to hold the fiberglass you’re disposing of in a recycling bin.
-In addition to checking with your local recycling program, you can also get in touch with a local industrial recycler to know whether they will recycle fiberglass.
-You can dispose of the fiberglass in the trash bag and be sure that it will be recycled if there’s a facility in your area.
+A trash bag of suitable thickness is sufficient to hold the fiberglass you’re disposing of in a recycling bin.
+In addition to checking with your local recycling program, you can contact a local industrial recycler to know whether they will recycle fiberglass.
+You can dispose of the fiberglass in the trash bag and be sure it will be recycled if there’s a facility in your area.

 Recycling fiberglass on boats is a process that involves labor.
-It is not profitable which is one of the reasons why not many people do it.
+It is not profitable, which is /”why not many people do it.

-Of the three processing methods, pyrolysis is the most efficient and decomposes the fiberglass into pyro-gas, pyro-oil, and a by-product that is solid.
-All of these three substances are recoverable.
-Pyro gas is similar to natural gas in its energy content and pyro oil has similarities to heavy crude oil.
+Of the three processing methods, pyrolysis is the most efficient and decomposes the fiberglass into pyro-gas, pyro-oil, and a solid by-product.
+All these three substances are recoverable.
+Pyro gas is similar to natural gas in its energy content, and pyro oil has similarities to heavy crude oil.

-Since fiberglass contains polyester, it can be used in the production of cement as polyester can be used as an energy source.
+Since fiberglass contains polyester, it can be used in cement production as polyester can be used as an energy source.
 This reduces the use of fossil fuels in cement manufacturing.
 The recycling process leaves no ash or other residues.

-Fiberglass can be accepted by your local recycler.
-You will have to get in touch with them to know if they will take in fiberglass.
+Your local recycler can accept fiberglass.
+You will have to contact them to know if they will take in fiberglass.

 Usually, it is fiberglass insulation that is accepted by the recycler.
-They will request you to have clean fiberglass to be accepted.
+They will request you to have clean fiberglass to be taken.

 This is because dirty fiberglass is considered garbage and is not taken.
 The reason why your recycler will want clean fiberglass is that they will donate the fiberglass for reuse.
-Since there aren’t any reliable ways to recycle fiberglass insulation, they are useful for reuse purposes.
+Since there aren’t any reliable ways to recycle fiberglass insulation, they are helpful for reuse.

-For larger items made out of fiberglass like boats, you will have to look for recycling programs that will take your old boats and recycle the fiberglass for industrial use.
+For more oversized items made out of fiberglass, like boats, you will have to look for recycling programs to take your old ships and recycle the fiberglass for industrial use.
 Sometimes these programs can cost more than sending your boats to landfills due to the labor cost associated with removing all the materials other than the fiberglass from the boat.
 However, if you want to do your part for a greener world, you can check these recycling programs to recycle your fiberglass boats.

 Fiberglass is known for its strength and durability.
 Since they are not very well suited for recycling, you may repurpose and reuse them.

-This way, you can get more life out of fiberglass and dispose of them only when they are unfit for use.
-There are many ways of repurposing fiberglass depending on the fiberglass material you’re using.
+This way, you can get more life out of fiberglass and dispose of them only when they are unfit.
+There are many ways of repurposing fiberglass depending on your fiberglass material.

-Let us take a closer look at some of the ways you can repurpose fiberglass.
+Let us take a closer look at some ways you can repurpose fiberglass.

 Fiberglass Insulation Repurposing

-Fiberglass batts provide insulation for houses and can be repurposed if they are good.
-You will have to ensure that the fiberglass material is not compromised before going ahead with repurposing it.
+Fiberglass batts provide house insulation and can be repurposed if they are good.
+You must ensure that the fiberglass material is not compromised before repurposing it.
 Since moisture can invite bacteria and can reduce the ability of the fiberglass batt to insulate, you will have to check to see if the insulation is severely compressed.